Zain ud-Din Ahmed Khan

-Zain ud-Din Ahmad Khan, also known as Mirza Muhammad Hashim, was an aristocrat from the Nawab of Bengal family and the father of Siraj ud-Daulah, the last independent Nawab of Bengal.
+Zain ud-Din Khan, also known as Mirza Muhammad Hashim, was an aristocrat from the Nawab of Bengal family and the father of Siraj ud-Daulah, khan the last independent Nawab of Bengal.
+He served as the governor of Bihar under Nawab Alivardi Khan.

 Early life and background

 Mirza Muhammad Hashim was the youngest son of Haji Ahmad, the elder brother of Alivardi Khan.
 Hashim's paternal grandfather Mirza Muhammad Madani, who was of either Arab or Turkic descent, was the son of a foster-brother of the Mughal emperor Aurangzeb.
 He had two brothers, Nawazish Muhammad Khan and Sayed Ahmed Khan.

 Personal life

 Khan married Amina Begum, the daughter of his paternal uncle Alivardi Khan, who would later become the Nawab of Bengal.
 They had two sons, Ikram ud-Daulah as well as Siraj ud-Daulah, another future Nawab of Bengal.
 He also had another son and a daughter by the name of Shahzadi Afseen Begum who was married to Diwan Mohanlal of Purnia.